DataFrames - Part 1

 # df = read_csv("data\everleys_data.csv")

+Note the orientation of backward and forward slashes that differentiate filepaths given between Unix-based systems, and Windows.
 This code uses the read_csv function from Pandas to read data from a data file, in this case a file with extension ‘.csv’.
-Note that the location of the data file is specified within quotes by the relative path to the subfolder ‘data’ followed by the file name.
-Use the JupyterLab file browser to check that subfolder exists and has the file in it.
+Note that the location of the data file is specified within quotes by the relative path to the subfolder ‘data’, followed by the file name.
+Use your file browser or the browser in JupyterLab (or an ‘Explorer’-type pane in your IDE of choice) to check that subfolder does indeed exists, and contains the file within it.

 After execution of the code, the data are contained in a variable called df.
 This is a structure referred to as a Pandas DataFrame.

-A Pandas dataframe is a 2-dimensional labeled data structure with columns of potentially different types.
+A Pandas DataFrame is a 2-dimensional labelled data structure, with columns of (potentially different) types.
 You can think of it as a spreadsheet.

 To see the contents of df, simply use: